openaddresses/openaddresses/CONTRIBUTING.md

 Names of places, cities, addresses etc. are often translated to various languages.
 For example: Munich, Bavaria, Germany vs. München, Bayern, Deutschland.
 The optional `language` tag defines, which language is in use in the metadata entry.
-A data source usually includes addresses in a single language (e.g. Montreal in Canada contains only French names).
+A data source usually includes addresses in a single language (e.g., Montreal in Canada contains only French names).
 Some data sources can define several translations of address components under appropriate csv column labels.
 For example, Brussels in Belgium has both Dutch and French names.
 Such a bilingual data source can be linked to OpenAddresses with two separate metadata entries, one for reading the [French addresses](https://github.com/openaddresses/openaddresses/blob/master/sources/be/wa/brussels-fr.json) and one for reading the [Dutch addresses](https://github.com/openaddresses/openaddresses/blob/master/sources/be/wa/brussels-nl.json).
-An application,which uses OpenAddresses and wishes to generate multilingual address entries, can access the data via both metadata entries and merge the language versions by identifying the address items by their `id` unique identifier tag.
+An application, which uses OpenAddresses and wishes to generate multilingual address entries, can access the data via both metadata entries and merge the language versions by identifying the address items by their `id` unique identifier tag.

 ### Formatting: